The Stop It Now! indecent images of children (IIOC) deterrence campaign aims to tackle online viewing and sharing of sexual images of children by:

 The UK Stop It Now! helpline started in 2002, to give advice and support on child protection issues.
 The Stop It Now! deterrence campaign began in 2015 with the support of the Home Office, police forces and NHS partners, amongst others.
 Both are run by child protection charity, The Lucy Faithfull Foundation.

 What you can do

-If you are worried about your own online behaviour - or if you know someone who may be struggling with their online behaviour - please visit our Get Help website.
+If you are worried about your own online behaviour – or if you know someone who may be struggling with their online behaviour – please visit our self-help section.

-The website offers practical advice, support and information for people who want help to stop looking at online sexual images of children.
-It also gives you information on how to contact the Stop it Now!
-Helpline - which is completely confidential and anonymous.
+This section offers practical advice, support and information for people who want help to stop looking at online sexual images of children.
+It also gives you information on how to contact the Stop It Now! helpline – which is completely confidential and anonymous.